 Throughout the year we travel to various parts of the UK mainly Peak District, the Yorkshire Dales, South Wales and the Mendips.
 We stay in caving huts where we sleep, eat and socialise.
 During the day we abseil, walk and crawl our way through some of the UK most interesting caves.

 During the summer break the club advertises trips to visit caves in around the world.
 The majority of these trips are to caves that have not been fully explored and you will be a part of a group of cavers how will spend a few weeks finding and recording undiscovered passages.
 These trips are best suited for more experienced cavers.

 A wash kit (which includes tooth brush, tooth paste, towel and shampoo).

-Enough cloths for the trip.
-Only take cloths that will keep you warm and you don’t mind getting dirty.
+Enough clothes for the trip.
+Only take clothes that will keep you warm and you don’t mind getting dirty.

-Old clothes as the caving trip may ruin your cloths.
+Old clothes as the caving trip may ruin your clothes.
 You may only need t-shirt and trousers (not jeans) as the rest of the caving equipment will keep you warm.

 Snacks as caving trips can last for hours so you will need to bring something with you on the trip.
 Most people either bring a chocolate bar or a cereal bar.